Align portfolio or project with Sustainable Development Goals, Targets & Indicators

 So, to recap:

 - Any organization working to benefit society or the planet can measure impact in alignment with Sustainable Development Goals.

 - A large amount of capital is moving towards organizations and initiatives supporting the achievement of the SDG.

 - To make the SDG alignment process smoother for your organization, start with the standards, frameworks, and guidelines that are already available.

-Step by Step SDG Alignment
+Step-by-Step SDG Alignment

 The UN SDGs consist of 17 goals and 169 targets with 230 agreed-upon indicators.
-Aligning to the SDGs requires planning and understanding the SDGs framework and many different other standards from your industry.
+Aligning to the SDGs requires planning and understanding the SDGs framework and many other standards from your industry.
 SoPact's Impact Cloud can help create and align an organization's theory of change with SDG indicators while also combining other standard metrics (and/or custom metrics) smartly.

 - It makes SDG reporting simple, whatever the size of the organization.

 - What is Sustainable Development Goals SDG or Global Goals?

 - Why is it essential to avoid SDG washing?